 NCJW Supports Lucy Koh.
 Here’s why: Judge Lucy H. Koh has served as a US District Court Judge for the Northern District of California since 2010, the first Korean-American district judge and a position to which she was confirmed unanimously by the US Senate.
 Prior to her confirmation as a federal judge, Judge Koh worked … Continued

-NCJW Supports Justice Gabriel P. Sanchez.
-Here’s why: Justice Gabriel P. Sanchez has spent a majority of his career working in California state government primarily in legal affairs, civil rights, and criminal justice reform.
+NCJW Supports Judge Gabriel P. Sanchez.
+Here’s why: Judge Gabriel P. Sanchez has spent a majority of his career working in California state government primarily in legal affairs, civil rights, and criminal justice reform.
 Since 2018, he has served as an Associate Justice on the California Court of Appeal, First Appellate District — the first … Continued

 NCJW Supports Jennifer Sung.
 Here’s why: A union organizer-turned-labor attorney, Jennifer Sung has spent her career advocating for workers’ rights.
 She is currently a member of the Oregon Employment Relations Board, hearing labor disputes from thousands of workers covered by collective bargaining agreements in the public and private sectors.
 Prior to this, Sung worked at … Continued